sagemath/trac_to_gh/Issue 3095.md

 # Issue 3095: Notebook, Documentation of DATA has a small error

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3095

 Original creator: lars.fischer